edsonencinas/WazuhLab/README.md

 ![azure_7](https://github.com/user-attachments/assets/bc1065cb-201e-4bd1-be78-8f1b9e40b4f2)

-### 1.2 Create the Wazuh Agent VM(s)
+### 1.2 Create the Wazuh Server VM

-Repeat the above process for each additional VM you want (for example, a Windows machine or another Linux box to simulate a target system).
+- Repeat the above process for additional VM
+- Let's name this VM **wazuh-server**

+### 1.3 Create the Wazuh Agent VM

+- Repeat the above process in 1.1 for Wazuh Agent VM
+- Image: I choose **Windows 10 Pro, version 22H2 - x64** this time (Wazuh agent can be installed in Linux, Windows, MacOS, etc..)
+- Let's name this VM **wazuh-agent**

 ## Step 2: Prepare Your Wazuh Manager

 2.1 Connect to your VM